-It may seem obvious that cities are Petri dishes of germs; the sheer number of people brushing past each other on the street, breathing the same air, and grabbing onto the same train poles, means that urban residents are always on the alert for illnesses like the cold and the common flu.
-But what is often looked over is how vulnerable these residents are to much more dangerous diseases that still make the rounds.
+Cities are Petri dishes for germs; the millions of people brushing past each other on the street, breathing the same air, and grabbing onto the same train poles create a wide and welcoming breeding ground for common illnesses like the cold and flu.
+Urban residents take this fact as a given to living in a city, something worth dealing with in exchange for a good neighborhood deli and a decent nightlife.
+But what these city-dwellers often overlook is how vulnerable they are to the much more dangerous diseases that still make the rounds.
 Even with the benefits of modern science, cities, especially in the developing world, are easy targets for older diseases like tuberculosis, cholera, and the plague, as well as newer ones like dengue, HIV/AIDS and Ebola virus.
 And unplanned, inadequately managed urbanization can make these diseases even more pervasive.

 The potential risk of a pandemic should be a global concern, and in order to address it, developing urban mechanisms to tackle diseases should be a global priority.
 In this vein, adopting an integrated urban approach to development is a critical move that multilateral and international organizations need to make in order to achieve their global health initiatives, whether they are on-the-ground or advocacy focused.
 As their global impact increases, meeting the challenges of urban health crises must also include cooperation between governments at the global level and the local level, which has the most direct interaction with them.
 With proper urban planning and more global attention and action, cities can transform their public health practices for the better and potentially save lives.